AnyBody/ammr/Docs/body/leg_tlem2_model.md

 Key feature of this TLEM 2.1 model in the AMMR is:

+Consistent dataset
-- Unlike the old TLEM model, the dataset consisted of muscle attachment data & bone surface scans from the same subject.
+: Unlike the old TLEM model, the dataset consisted of muscle attachment data & bone surface scans from the same subject.
 This makes TLEM2 the more anatomically consistent model.
 Bone contact at joints such as the knee thus consists of naturally congruent surfaces, making it easier to implement Force Dependent Kinematics on joint moments ({doc}`see tutorial <tutorials:ForceDependentKinematics/index>`)

+Better wrapping
-- Updated the wrapping surfaces for several muscles.
+: Updated the wrapping surfaces for several muscles.
 These changes were engineered to result in realistic muscle coordination and hip contact forces as documented in the publication by De Pieri et al. [^cite_dlgr17]